Bilangin ang Bituin sa Langit: Plot

 Noli stops her schooling to work the fields.
 Doña Martina has the irrigation in Noli's fields shut down because she owns the irrigation system.
 Doña Martina likewise has traders offer Noli low prices when she tries to sell her harvest.
 However, Noli meets Señor Arturo Zulueta (Miguel Rodriguez) who buys her harvest for a fair price, and later falls in love with her.
 On the other hand, Doña Martina becomes insolvent due to gambling losses and starts selling her properties or obtaining loans secured by mortgages on her properties, to pay for Anselmo's schooling.

 Noli proves to be a skilled businesswoman.
 She is gifted a pair of cattle by Arturo and she is able to raise a herd from them.
 She develops her properties and purchases jewelry being sold by Doña Martina to finance Anselmo's continued medical studies abroad.
-She wears them in her high school reunion where she is honored and she donate funds for the construction of a new building.
+She wears them in her high school reunion where she is honored and she donates funds for the construction of a new building.
 Anselmo is likewise honored as he is the first medical school graduate but he is jealous of Noli's success.
 He enters a relationship with Margot, Arturo's sister, even if he appears to be infatuated with Noli.
 Arturo and Noli become a couple.
 One night however, Noli and Anselmo make love and Noli finds out that she is pregnant.

 Noli speaks to Anselmo and suggests marriage, without informing him of her pregnancy.
 Anselmo is dismissive but informs Doña Martina of the proposal.
 Doña Martina opposes this, even as she is informed by her lawyer that such marriage would allow Doña Martina to prevent the foreclosure of her properties securing loans that she owes Noli.
 Eventually, Noli marries Arturo.
 Margot is disgusted with Noli's social status and insults Arturo as a cuckold.
 Noli is unable to deny the accusation.
 This drives Arturo to a blinding rage and eventually he takes Noli's child and rides on his horse.
 He is met with a fatal accident, but the child survives.